colligant/colligant.github.io/_posts/2020-03-31-2020-03-31-model-comparison-table.md

 published: true
 ---
 <style>
-.tablelines table, .tablelines td, .tablelines th {
+.tablelines table, .tablelines td {
-        border: 1px solid black;
+        border: 2px solid #999;
+	padding: 0.5rem;
+	background: white;
+	border-color: lightgray;

 }
+.tablelines th {
+	font-weight: bold;
+	background: lightgray;
+}
+.tablelines body {
+    margin: 0;
+    width: 100%;
+    padding: 0;
+}
 </style>

-Tue Mar 31 16:10:45 MDT 2020
+# Mon Mar 31 16:10:45 MDT 2020

-I really have no record of how various models perform on various types of input data that I choose, so this is an attempt rectify that.
+### Edited on Tue April 1.

 All models below were trained with a batch size of 16, and the Casper ones 64.
 They all have weight decay on the conv. layers of 0.001 and fit three classes: irrigated, unirrigated, and uncultivated.
+All trained with unweighted categorical cross entropy.
 The f1 is reported only for the irrigated class.
+The f1-score for the irrigated class that I'm trying to achieve is at least 90.

 | Model saved in         |     acc | f1       | dataset   | feed     | lr_sch   |
 |:--------:              |:-------:|:--------:|:--------: |:--------:|:--------:|